digitalbricklayer/techteapotcom/src/content/articles/network-simulation-introduction/index.md

 The SSFNet is a mature network simulation tool started in 1998.
 Most SSFNet components are licensed under the GNU General Public License.
 SSFNet is made up of the following components:

 * Scalable Simulation Framework (SSF): a discrete event simulation of large complex systems written in Java and C++.
 The SSF is open source.
 * Domain Modelling Language (DML): a language for describing the model of your network you wish to simulate.
-The DML is open source.
+DML is open source.
 * Integrated Development Environments (IDEs): a range of tools to make the process of building your model easier.
 Some of the IDEs are free, some are not.

 A number of tutorials are available on the website.